shahan360/Scaler_Sync/Day 28 - Beginner: Strings/Q3. Print ASCII value/Problem.md

 3
 4
 5
-6
-7
 8
 9
 10
+6
+7
 11
-12
-13
-14
-15
-16
-17
-18
-using namespace std;

 ## Solution

-See `Solution.cpp` for the implementation.
+See `Solution.py` for the implementation.